 One of the world’s largest private aviation companies is becoming publicly traded in a SPAC deal.
 Fractional jet provider Flexjet, together with its fellow brands Sentient Jet, FX Air and Private Fly will be merging with the special purpose acquisition company Horizon Acquisition Corp II (ticker: HZON).
 The transaction implies a pro forma enterprise value for Flexjet of approximately $3.1 billion.
+(Editorial update: As of 11th April 2023, Flexjet and Horizon have called off their deal and Flexjet is no longer planning to go public.)

 Products & Brands